ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Decorrelation spatial scale in meters.

 ``ISEED_LSM_SPP``: (Default: ("9") )
-   Seed for setting the LSM SPP random number sequence.
+   Seed to initialize the random perturbation pattern.

 ``LSM_SPP_VAR_LIST``: (Default: ( ( "smc" "vgf" "alb" "sal" "emi" "zol" "stc" ) )
    Indicates which LSM variables to perturb.

 ``LSM_SPP_MAG_LIST``: (Default: ( ( "0.2" "0.001" "0.001" "0.001" "0.001" "0.001" "0.2" ) )
-   Sets the amplitude of random patterns for each of the LSM perturbations.
+   Sets the maximum random pattern amplitude for each of the LSM perturbations.

 ``LSM_SPP_EACH_STEP``: (Default: "true")
    When set to "TRUE", it sets ``lndp_each_step=.true.`` and perturbs each time step.

-..
-   COMMENT: All definitions in this section are my best guess and need review.

 .. include:: ConfigParameters.inc